 It is, perhaps, a comment on our capitalistic society that there is comfort in a heavily commercial environment.
 I know what’s going on here.
 I know how to play this game.

 I recognize her just as she turns down another hallway.
-She must catch me out of the corner of her eye because she doubles back and greets me with a bright smile and a wave.
+She must catch sight of me out of the corner of her eye because she doubles back and greets me with a bright smile and a wave.